PriyankaVerma98/Video-Processing-OpenCV-Python/README.md

 ## Scope

 Earlier process to take the meter readings and generate bills involved a company official to make home visit, note down the reading then a bill is generated at the office and couriered to the home.

-This project can help to digitalize electricity billing procedure.
-It will  save time and prevent human intervention and errors.

 ****